-From Pattern Recognition to Reasoning: A Survey for Transformer Generalization and Recall in Algorithmic Tasks
+From Pattern Recognition to Reasoning: A Survey for Transformer Length Generalization in Algorithmic Tasks

 byD.
 Verșebeniuc